-(Parents, return only if you wish to opt your 6th-12th grade child out of privileged activities and the drug testing program.)
+(Parents, return only if you wish to opt your $6^{th}$ - $12^{th}$ grade child out of privileged activities and the drug testing program.)

-I hereby withdraw consent for (student) to participate in the Dare County Schools random drug testing program.
-I understand that once this form is submitted, the student will not be eligible to participate in interscholastic athletics and other voluntary extracurricular activities, or have campus parking privileges, for a period of 365 calendar days from the date on this form.
+submitted, the student will not be eligil testing program.
+I understand that once this form is ble to participate in interscholastic athletics and other have campus parking privileges, for a period of 365

-Dated:, 20.
+Dated: 20

-Name of Student
+Name of Student Name of Parent/Guardian

-Name of Parent/Guardian
+Signature of Student Signature of Parent/Guardian

 Name of School Official

 Signature of School Official